Dodgers vs. Padres Player Props Betting Odds

-Player prop bet odds for Max Muncy, Xander Bogaerts and others are available when the Los Angeles Dodgers visit the San Diego Padres at PETCO Park on Friday (first pitch at 9:40 PM ET).
+Player props are available for Xander Bogaerts and Max Muncy, among others, when the San Diego Padres host the Los Angeles Dodgers at PETCO Park on Saturday at 8:40 PM ET.

 Bet on this matchup or its props with DraftKings!